rfakhouri/cicdepresentations/docker/presentation.md

 ------

-Computer/Server is like a City, it provides infrastructure (Water/Sewer/Electricity) for everyone.
+Computer/Server is like a City, it provides and manages infrastructure (Water/Sewer/Electricity).

 ------